deepcausality-rs/sites/web/content/en/docs/background.md

 ## Conclusion

 While there are many more gaps to fill on the path toward intelligent systems, during the design of DeepCausality, only the seven presented gaps were chosen to approach.
-DeepCausality is only one part of the larger quest of building intelligent systems and, therefore, aims to fill the identified gaps and to learn more in the process.

 DeepCausality is available on GitHub: https://github.com/deepcausality-rs/deep_causality/tree/main